What Is Chinning in Autism?

 Parents may notice children with autism engaging in repetitive behaviors, one of which is called chinning.
 Chinning refers to the act of rubbing, pressing, or placing the chin against objects, surfaces, or even people.
 While it may seem unusual, this behavior is often linked to sensory processing differences common in Autism Spectrum Disorder (ASD).

 For many children, chinning provides sensory input that feels calming or stimulating.
 It can help regulate emotions, reduce anxiety, or simply offer comfort.
-Like other self‑stimulatory behaviors (often called “stimming”), chinning is a way for children to manage how they experience the world around them.

-Although chinning itself is not harmful, it can sometimes interfere with social interactions or daily routines.
 Applied Behavior Analysis (ABA) therapy can help by teaching children alternative coping strategies and expanding their play and communication skills.
 The goal is not to eliminate stimming entirely, but to ensure children have tools to thrive in different environments.

-At Blue Jay ABA,we are serving families and we provide individualized ABA therapy programs in North Carolina that support children’s sensory needs while building independence and confidence.
+At Blue Jay ABA, we are serving families and we provide individualized ABA therapy programs in North Carolina that support children’s sensory needs while building independence and confidence.

 SOURCE: